 What’s Phygital in the Customer Experience?

-Phygital marries both the online and offline environments by trying to take the best aspects from each space to create a much more complete and satisfying customer experience.
-This phenomenon distinguishes itself with its multichannel focus where the consumer's purchasing process is fluid and familiar.
+Phygital marries both the online and offline environments by taking the best aspects from each space to create a much more complete and satisfying customer experience.
+The phygital phenomenon distinguishes itself from other marketing tactics with its multichannel focus where the consumer’s purchasing process is fluid and familiar.

-The user browses and buys, but they also feel; this is why, despite the fact we can get just about anything we desire using our smartphones, 22% of consumers still prefer to conclude their purchasing project in a brick-and-mortar store.
+The user browses and buys, but they also feel; this is why, despite the fact we can get just about anything we desire using our smartphones, two out of ten consumers still prefer to conclude their purchasing project in a brick-and-mortar store.
 The opposite also occurs: How many times do we go into a store to see, touch, or try on an item that we later order online?
-Interpersonal interactions continue to be a critical and highly-valued element for customers, implying that the physical and emotional component of making purchases should always be there.
+Interpersonal interactions continue to be a critical and highly-valued element for customers, implying that the physical and emotional components of making purchases should always be there.

 Phygital takes the best components from the digital retail experience like immediacy, immersion, and speed and the chance to interact with people, the product, and more that you get from a brick-and-mortar retail experience.
-This is the best way to satisfy a consumer that is demanding, hyper-connected, and is looking to meet their needs through multiple platforms.
+This approach is the best way to satisfy a demanding, hyper-connected consumer and meet their needs through multiple platforms.
 The demographics that best fit the bill for the ideal consumers of phygital experiences are Millennials and Generation Z, forcing us to craft 360° Marketing strategies that straddle both brick-and-mortar and online retail concepts that fit in a phygital world.

-An obvious example of this marriage of online and offline is the Amazon Go grocery store (still in beta stages) where a customer scans a code with their smartphone, picks up the products they wish, and then leaves the store without passing through the traditional checkout line.
+A prominent example of this online and offline marriage is the Amazon Go grocery store with more than 20 locations in the US.
+A customer scans a code with their smartphone, picks up the products they wish, and then leaves the store without passing through the traditional checkout line.
 Instead, the mix of tech solutions means they’ll get an electronic receipt detailing the amount Amazon will charge to their account.